Postdoctoral Training Program for Research on Aging

-Trainees can pursue their studies for a period of two to three years with salary support from the National Institutes for Health.
+Trainees can pursue their studies for a period of 2 to 3 years with salary support from the National Institutes of Health.

 A mentorship committee is provided for each trainee in addition to close interactions with the trainee's science mentor and the program director.
 The goal of the program is to train individuals for independent research careers in the investigation of aging.

 There are three postdoctoral positions awarded to the Postdoctoral Training Program for Research on Aging a year.
 The number of open positions varies.